-A. provide an intellectually stimulating and vocationally relevant programme that will enable students to develop a clear understanding of the importance of football within the context of economic, social and cultural life both in the UK and worldwide.

-- B. equip and enable students to cope with the challenges and issues in this dynamic and rapidly expanding industry. - C. develop and acquire insights, instil skills, competences, applied learning experiences and valuable work based experience through work related activities and work based learning. - D. provide football and business related knowledge needed to develop professionals whom are wholly inclusive and aware of diverse populations and ethical awareness. - E. apply theory to wider coaching and sport development roles.
+- A. provide an intellectually stimulating and vocationally relevant programme that will enable students to develop a clear understanding of the importance of football within the context of economic, social and cultural life both in the UK and worldwide. - B. equip and enable students to cope with the challenges and issues in this dynamic and rapidly expanding industry. - C. develop and acquire insights, instil skills, competences, applied learning experiences and valuable work based experience through work related activities and work based learning. - D. provide football and business related knowledge needed to develop professionals whom are wholly inclusive and aware of diverse populations and ethical awareness. - E. apply theory to wider coaching and sport development roles.

-13. Intended learning outcomes and learning, teaching and assessment methods

-The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills, qualities and other attributes, relevant to working in the Football industry.
+13. Intended learning outcomes and learning, teaching and assessment methods The programme provides opportunities for students to develop and demonstrate knowledge and understanding, skills, qualities and other attributes, relevant to working in the Football industry.
 The following learning outcomes have been informed by the Benchmark statements and adapted according to the needs of this particular course.

-Knowledge and understanding:
+Knowledge and Understanding

-- 1) Use a coherent range of knowledge and skills required for future employment in the football industry and/or to facilitate progression onto degree programmes. - 2) Gather, interpret and apply through intervention the key concepts of the study of football management and coaching in selected practical situations. - 3) Develop an appreciation of the wider industry context. - 4) Assess the moral, ethical, environmental and legal issues that underpin the best practice in football management and coaching. - 5) Plan, apply and evaluate knowledge and concepts relating to managing and delivering football coaching programmes, business projects and events.
+LO no. On successful completion of the named award, students will be able to: Module Code/s Award 1.
+Use a coherent range of knowledge and skills required for future employment in the football industry and/or to facilitate progression onto degree programmes FBMC 1001 + 2001 Foundation Degree 2.
+Gather, interpret and apply through intervention the key concepts of the study of football management and coaching in selected practical situations FBMC 1003 + 2003 + 2002 Foundation Degree 3.
+Develop an appreciation of the wider industry context FBMC 1004+ 1006 + 2004 Foundation Degree 4.
+Assess the moral, ethical, environmental and legal issues that underpin the best practice in football management and coaching FMBC 1002 + 2002 Foundation Degree 5.
+Plan, apply and evaluate knowledge and concepts relating to managing and delivering football coaching programmes, business projects and events FMBC 2002 + 2004 Foundation Degree